Évora

 Some Innovative Elements that are intended to be used in this solution are:

-• Freezing storage in store, an innovative and simple solution that takes advantage of the natural storage capacities of freezers.
+• Freezing storage in store, an innovative and simple solution that takes advantage of the natural storage capacities of freezers;

 • Market-oriented building flexibility services, allowing retailers/aggregators to handle buildings’ thermal flexibility.